Check out our complete Ethical Hacking Course video to learn more about its concepts:

 As an ethical hacker with CEH certification, you will be able to perform vulnerability tests (both internal and external,) penetrations tests (both internal and external,) social engineering assessments, wireless security assessments, network device configuration review, technical security assessments, risk mitigation strategy analysis, and much more of similar nature.

 With the CEH certification, you can be placed in other jobs of the same nature as well.
-This includes a security consultant, threat and vulnerability manager, Cyber Security consultant, and information security specialist.
+This includes a security consultant, threat and vulnerability manager, Cyber Security Consultant, an information security specialist.

 Go through our Ethical Hacking tutorial to learn Ethical Hacking from scratch!